Two years ago, I was privileged to meet a British driver in London named Nate.

 Isn’t that so true?
 If “success” involves sacrificing health, well-being, relationships, and happiness, is it really success?

-As we head into 2013, I’m not advocating that you necessarily quit your job, but that you pursue what is healthy and meaningful in your life, and that you do it with PASSION.
+As we head into a new year, I’m not advocating that you necessarily quit your job, but that you pursue what is healthy and meaningful in your life, and that you do it with PASSION.

 Because if all you have to show for it are precious sacrifices, surely you will look back and regret those intangibles you missed out on; those things that truly define a full life.

 P.S.
-And here’s to never underestimating the wisdom of cab drivers!
+Here’s to never underestimating the wisdom of cab drivers!